Turning Your Book Into an Audiobook

 • Cricket (Boiler Room Band)

-Episode 7: When Dreams Give You Stories
+When Dreams Give You Stories

 Where do story ideas come from?
 Dianne Thomas’ sources of inspiration include a dream, along with friends who moved from the city to the country.
 Dianne has been writing for years.
 Her work has appeared in hundreds of newspapers and other print and online publications including Octavo, Flashquake, and The Threepenny Review.